 The brain needs up to 72 hours to rid itself of all nicotine, to resensitize once saturated receptors, and to move beyond peak withdrawal.
 It also needs time to down-regulate and rid itself of the millions of extra nicotinic receptors nicotine caused it to grow (up-regulation).

-The subconscious mind needs time to encounter, break and extinguish all the nicotine feeding cues it established.
-The conscious thinking mind (the prefrontal cortex) needs time to sort through and discard the long list of lies it invented to explain why that next cigarette was so important, to try and make sense of the deep inner "wanting" it didn't understand.
+The subconscious mind needs time to encounter, break and extinguish all the nicotine conditioned feeding cues it established.
+The conscious thinking mind (the prefrontal cortex) needs time to sort through and discard the long list of lies it invented to explain why that next cigarette was so important, use rationalizations invented to try and make sense of deep inner "wanting" and urges it didn't understand.

 Flavor, stress, pleasure, boredom, friendship, taste, there was really only one reason we smoked, because we had to, because a rising tide of anxieties would begin building when we didn't.
 Flavor, taste?
 There are no taste buds inside our lungs, the place we sucked and briefly held all smoke.
 Like, love?
 By now you hopefully realize that love and "want" are two different things.
-It wasn't that I liked smoking but that I didn't like what happened when I didn't.
+It wasn't that we liked smoking but that we didn't like what happened when we didn't.

-Nicotine addiction is a brain "wanting" disease that can be fully arrested but not cured.
-As permanent as alcoholism, it enslaves the same brain dopamine pathways as illegal drugs, including heroin and meth.
+Nicotine addiction is a brain "wanting" illness that can be fully arrested but not cured.
+As permanent as alcoholism, it enslaves the same brain dopamine pathways as illegal drugs, including heroin, cocaine and methamphetamines.
 Our brain's "pay attention" dopamine circuitry (the mind's priorities teacher) was hacked, taken hostage and forced to falsely teach us that smoking nicotine was as important as pre-programmed survival activities such as eating food and drinking liquids.
 Contrary to store tobacco marketing signs, we didn't continue smoking for pleasure but for relief from want and need.

 Welcome to WhyQuit, home to thousands of the most knowledgeable ex-users on earth.
 Here you'll discover that knowledge isn't just power.
 It's the one quitting method that most users have never, ever tried.
-WhyQuit's goal is to make you dependency recovery smarter than your addiction is strong.
+WhyQuit's dream and goal is to watch you become far more dependency recovery savvy than nicotine's infuence upon your brain, subconscious, emotions, thinking, health and life.

-While we cannot promise that your journey will be easy, we do promise our best in keeping our web pages and sites up, running, and a mouse click away.
+While we cannot promise that your journey will be easy, we do promise to do our best to keep our web pages and sites up, running and always a mouse click away.
 We hope you'll explore the large array of motivation, education, and support tools we assembled in anticipation of your arrival.
 They are our gift to you.

-What do we want?
+What do we want in return?
 Although not necessary, once comfortably residing here on "Easy Street" with us, it's our hope that you'll consider sharing some of what you've learned with smoking friends and loved ones, as not discovering or being taught the Law of Addiction is a horrible, horrible reason to die.

 We're glad you found us!
-Yes you can!
+Just that first brave step, yes you can!

 WhyQuit.com - Our site's main entry page and your guide to three key cessation ingredients - motivation, education and support.
 Bookmark this link in your favorites folder as it's the gateway to all of our materials.